 What is MK Hogwatch?

 The Parks Trust’s biodiversity team need your help with our own local citizen science project concerning the UK’s favourite spiny mammal, the hedgehog.
-The MKHogwatch (MKHW) project involves recording hedgehog numbers using footprint survey tunnels.
+The MKHogwatch (MKHW) project involves recording hedgehog numbers using footprint survey tunnels in your local Parks Trust park or green space.
+This project is perfect for families, schools or community groups.

 Hedgehogs have lost much of their natural habitat and food sources, and you are now more likely to see a hedgehog in an urban setting rather than in the countryside.
 Fewer than a million in Britain today.
 To put that in to some context the numbers of hedgehogs were around 30 million in the 1950’s.
 By finding out more about where hedgehogs are and aren't doing well in MK, we can help work to raise awareness and promote habitat creation and protection so local populations flourish.